lesonly/GFINet/README.md

 make sure  that the GPU memory is enough (the original training is conducted on a one NVIDIA RTX 2080Ti (11G) card with the batch size of 24).

 ## test
-After the preparation, run this commond to generate saliency maps
+After the preparation, run this commond to generate the final saliency maps.
 ```
  python test.py
 ```